chahalbaljinder/CourseBuddy-AI--RAG-Enhanced-Learning-Assistant/README.md

-# TDS Virtual Teaching Assistant
+# CourseBuddy AI: RAG-Enhanced Learning Assistant

 A robust Retrieval-Augmented Generation (RAG) API for IIT Madras' Online Degree Program in Data Science, specifically designed to assist students in the Tools in Data Science (TDS) course.